japanoise/gorl/README.md

 The details of the setting, theme, etc. will be left for later.
 Right now, I'm focused on hacking together something worth playing.

+## Files

+Tile and monster definitons are loaded from monsters.go and tiles.go.
+If these are present in XDG_CONFIG_DIR, gorl will use them, otherwise it will use the embedded versions.
+These are generated from files in the bindata directory with the command `go-bindata -pkg gorl bindata`.

 ## Code structure

 The general idea is to separate the game logic from the graphics/input. gorl is